hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 OF DESTINATION (DECLARED)’.
 By using this Data Item, it is possible (after the end of the Transitional Period) to identify which transport means will be present at which border crossing point, in case of multiple BCP and multiple changes of active transport means.

 **Technical Description**

-N/A

-## G0821

-**Functional Description**

-The last character of the D.I. &lt;RISK ANALYSIS IDENTIFICATION-RISK ANALYSIS-RISK ANALYSIS RESULT.Code&gt; shall be the value 'E' (where ‘E’ indicates “Common risk analysis result to be communicated to the Office(s) of Exit for Transit and/or the Office(s) of Transit and/or the Office of Destination (NCTS)”).

-**Technical Description**